8fold/php-filesystem/README.md

 The primary interface is designed to simplify traversing fully-qualified paths.
 The secondary interface allows for reading, writing, and listing items based on the path.

+Each path is represented by an instance of the `Item` class.

 ## Installation

 {how does one install the product}